-The contribution of the immigrant population to the U.S. long term care workforce
+The contribution of the immigrant population to the U.S. long-term care workforce

 The long-term care (LTC) sector will soon face a shortage of care workers.
 The consequences are potentially dramatic, urging the need to design policies aiming at reducing the turnover rate of LTC workers.
 Immigrant workers are an important part of the LTC workforce.
-Pooling data from the Annual Social and Economic (ASEC) supplement to the Current Population Survey (CPS) for years 2003–2019, we compare US-born and immigrant LTC workers’ propensity to stay in the LTC workforce over one year.
+Pooling data from the Annual Social and Economic (ASEC) supplement to the Current Population Survey (CPS) for years 2003-2019, we compare US-born citizens and immigrant LTC workers’ propensity to stay in the LTC workforce over one year.
 We distinguish two categories of LTC workers: personal care workers and nurses.
 We show that for both categories, naturalized citizens, legal noncitizen immigrants, and unauthorized immigrants have a higher probability of staying in the LTC workforce compared to US-born citizens.
 We provide two potential explanations: we show that immigrant personal care workers are more likely to report a better health, and that immigrant nurses have a lower wage variation sensitivity.
-Our results also suggest that wage increases are likely to be associated with higher retention rates in the profession.
+Our results also suggest that wage increases are likely to be associated with high retention rates in the profession.